DesktopGooseUnofficial/launcher-backend/README.md

 # launcher-backend

-welcome to the backend for resourcehublauncher!
+welcome to the backend for the resourcehublauncher!

-unfortunately, you won't find much here.
+unfortunately, the launcher is still a very work in progress.

-if you're looking for the source code for the launcher itself, please see [this github repo](https://github.com/DesktopGooseUnofficial/launcher).
+looking for the launcher? check [this github repo](https://github.com/desktopgooseunofficial/launcher).